tugglecore/rust-tracing-primer/README.md

 > Tokio's Tracing crate guide and explanation

-## Disclaimer
+## Introduction
-First thing first, this primer is authored by a non-contributor conmmuntiy member and represent my own thoughts and not contributors, maintainers or authors of the [Tracing](https://github.com/tokio-rs) crate or any relatated crates.

-Furthermore, all material here will be based on [Tracing version 0.1](https://github.com/tokio-rs/tracing/tree/v0.1.x) and as such all links will refer to pages related to Tracing's version 0.1 .
+All material will be based on [Tracing version 0.1](https://github.com/tokio-rs/tracing/tree/v0.1.x) and as such all links will refer to pages related to Tracing's version 0.1 .
 At the time of writing, Tokio version 0.2 is unreleased.

-## Introduction

 This is a guide and conceptual explaination of Tokio's [Tracing](https://github.com/tokio-rs/tracing/tree/v0.1x) crate and will not be a reference or a tutorial.
 Please refer to [Tracing's documentation](https://docs.rs/tracing/latest/tracing/) for a reference and more in-depth treatment of the [Tracing](https://github.com/tokio-rs/tracing/v0.1x) crate.

+Here is a [disclaimer](#disclaimer) for the present material.

+Without further ado, let's start tracing!

 ## 5 min Quick Start Guide